Administering Container-to-Container Networking

 This topic describes how to enable and use the Container-to-Container Networking feature.
 For an overview of how Container-to-Container Networking works, see the Understanding Container-to-Container Networking topic.

-This section explains how to enable container-to-container networking in PCF.
-You enable container-to-container networking as an Advanced Feature in the Ops Manager Elastic Runtime tile.
-Container-to-Container networking is currently in beta; it is not supported and not guaranteed to work as expected when running with all possible combinations of PCF services.
+This section explains how to enable Container-to-Container Networking in Pivotal Cloud Foundry (PCF).
+You enable Container-to-Container Networking as an Advanced Feature in the Ops Manager Elastic Runtime tile.
+Container-to-Container Networking is currently in beta, is not supported, and not guaranteed to work as expected when running with all possible combinations of PCF services.

 In Ops Manager, navigate to the Installation Dashboard > Elastic Runtime tile.